trilogy-group/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/Optimizer.md

 The following optimizer rules may appear in the `rules` attribute of cluster plans:

+* `restrict-to-single-shard`: will appear if an optimization could be made to restrict an operation to a single-shard.
+This normally happens if the optimizer can reliably prove that the operation will only touch a single shard and can be achieved by providing the shard key values for the operation as fixed values or bind parameters inside the query. the same query part that enumerates over the documents of a collection.
+This saves inter-cluster roundtrips between the EnumerateCollectionNode and the RemoveNode.
 * `distribute-in-cluster`: will appear when query parts get distributed in a cluster.
   This is not an optimization rule, and it cannot be turned off.
 * `scatter-in-cluster`: will appear when scatter, gather, and remote nodes are inserted